 Confessions of a Points Amateur (And Why the Chase Sapphire Card Finally Made It Click)

-Meanwhile, people around me are flying business class to Bali and I’m just over here Googling “how to use miles for ANYTHING please help.”
+Meanwhile, people around me were flying business class to Bali, and I was Googling, “how to use miles for literally anything please help.”

 Cue the heavenly choir.

-Why I Finally Signed Up for the Chase Sapphire Card
+Why I Finally Got the Chase Sapphire Card

 This friend is no points amateur.
 He’s the kind of traveler who knows which airport lounge has the best snacks.
 He told me that not only does the Chase Sapphire Preferred (or Reserve, if you’re fancy) come with a hefty signup bonus, tens of thousands of points just for meeting the minimum spend, but the real magic is this: The points you earn are transferable to a bunch of airlines and hotel partners.